cocos-creator/docs-3d-deprecated/en/material-system/pass-parameter-list.md

 > **Note**: Migration in force mode will execute in every database event, which is basically every mouse click in editor.
 So use it as a quick-and-dirty test measure, and be sure not to submit effect files with force mode migrations into version control.

 Again here are the bottomline rules about preventing potential data losses:<br>
-* Property removal will happen iff you specify the `removeImmediately` entry explicitly.
+* Property removal will happen if, and only if, you specify the `removeImmediately` entry explicitly.
-* Property override will happen iff you end the `formerlySerializedAs` entry with `!` (force mode)
+* Property override will happen if, and only if, you end the `formerlySerializedAs` entry with `!` (force mode)

 ## Property Parameter List
 All parameters are optional, with its default value in bold.